 “So, I even have to take that exam again...”

-“I understand that you’re bad at it, yet you still boarded a pillar boat in spite of that.
-Our fishing methods require that anyone who boards one must be able to make tunnel nets that strictly comply with the standard—”
+“I understand that you’re bad at it, yet in spite of that, you still boarded a pillar boat.
+Our fishing methods require that anyone who boards a pillar boat must be capable of forming tunnel nets in strict compliance with the standard—”

-Diode sensed a slight bitterness in Meika’s last few words.
-However, when she looked up to make sure, Meika had already quietly shuffled out of the room, as if she had been carried away.
-Left on her own and completely exhausted, Diode collapsed back into the futon.
+Diode sensed a hint of bitterness in Meika’s last few words.
+When she looked up to make sure, though, Meika had already quietly shuffled out of the room as if she had been carried away.
+Left alone and completely exhausted, Diode collapsed back into the futon.
 She laid face-down for the moment, then quickly glanced up.

 “Are you monitoring me, Jigō-san?”